-You will usually be given information about registering your relative or friend’s death when you are given the medical certificate of cause of death (MCCD).
+The doctor will usually give you information about how to register your relative or friend’s death when they give you the medical certificate of cause of death (MCCD).

-You have to register the death with the Registrar of Births, Marriages and Deaths.
-This has to be done within five days (in England, Wales and Northern Ireland) or eight days (in Scotland), unless it has been referred to the coroner or procurator fiscal.
+You will register the death with the Registrar of Births, Marriages, and Deaths.
+This has to be done within 5 days (in England, Wales, and Northern Ireland) or 8 days (in Scotland), unless it has been referred to the coroner or procurator fiscal.

 Some registrars’ offices have an appointment system, so call and check before you go.